joshuaroyar/thrustlab/docs/main md files/turbofan-3d/turbofan-engine.md

      hey so i have a turbofan.glb file at /home/joyboy/Desktop/ThrustLab/thrustlab/docs/main md files/turbofan-3d/turbofan.glb and it has a 3d model of a turbofan engine , now below i will provide instruction on what is ot be done with it
     1.1 :
-      in the website - turbofan zone page - overview section has 3d turbofan engine model and when it is clicked it opens an welcome aboard and then it opens an 3D Turbofan Engine Viewer container , now i want this turbofan.glb 3d model to be loaded in that container and below i will provide futher instructions
+      in the website - turbofan engine page - overview section has 3d turbofan engine model and when it is clicked it opens an welcome aboard and then it opens an 3D Turbofan Engine Viewer container , now i want this turbofan.glb 3d model to be loaded in that container and below i will provide futher instructions
     1.2 :
-      i want you to install the required libraries or dependencied to load the turbofan.glb 3d model in the 3D Turbofan Engine Viewer container on the turbofan zone page of the website
+      i want you to install the required libraries or dependencied to load the turbofan.glb 3d model in the 3D Turbofan Engine Viewer container on the turbofan engine page of the website
     1.3 :
       i also want the model to be interactive so that user can rotate it 360 degrees and zoom in and out on the model 1.4 :